Clinical Practice Supports image

 It is also important to note that these new hires also have mandatory education requirements related to their role in the organization, as well as site-specific learning that is required to perform their role (e.g. documentation, SIMs reporting etc.).
 This must be taken into consideration in their transition to practice plans.

-Considerations in Use of UHCPs for COVID-19 Testing
+Considerations in Use of UHCPs for Respiratory Virus Testing

 • Mandatory education must be completed prior to independent practice.
-It consists of 3.5 hours of self-directed learning and 7.5 hours of education/preceptored shift.
+It consists of self-directed learning and a preceptored shift(s).

 • Clinical leadership (e.g. HSM, team leads etc.) are responsible to ensure documentation of UHCP mandatory education is complete prior to independent practice.